 In the last time I was checking out spring boot for Serverless AWS Lambda microservices behind an AWS API Gateway Proxy as application pattern.
 While evaluating this, I was thinking if this pattern would be also possible with the Apache Struts2 web framework as well.
 So I was trying to reuse the same Struts2 application I created for my Angular with Struts2 REST plugin presentation a while ago.
 Because this application is quite simple and has just two controllers one for the multi language support and one to manage some dummy orders which are just stored in a static list.

-There was some work necessary to transform this application in an AWS Lambda compatible application, but with some time it runs now like a charm.
+There was some work necessary to transform this application into an AWS Lambda compatible application, but after some time it runs now like a charm.
 The result of my experiments are now available as a new Struts2 plugin for AWS cloud support.
 The git repository contains the plugin which makes it quite easy to run a Struts2 REST plugin based application as an AWS Lambda function.
 You just need to map the actions in an API Gateway and ready is your lambda based web app.
-The other part is a example lambda application with the order manager mentioned before.
+The other part is an example lambda application with the order manager mentioned before.